 By Kamran Jawaid | The post is the unedited copy of the review published in Mag the Weekly, on December 24th, 2016.
 The print version will be uploaded below soon.

-In Rogue One: A Star Wars Story, or what I believe to be yet another in a string of factory-made expansions around the original Star Wars, the universe far, far away is a grim place.
+In Rogue One: A Star Wars Story — or what I believe to be yet another in a string of factory-made expansions around the original Star Wars — the universe far, far away is a grim place.
 So grim in fact that the film wallows in its eventual near-depressive inevitability, and deliberately forgets to add emotional connections and a sense of humor.

-While the grand space-opera had always been one where the good guys were always surrounded in deathly circumstances, (the in-vogue dark-attitude goes back to the Empire Strikes Back), the franchise always had a measure of freshness and feels of giddy schoolboy excitement of watching big events unfold.
+While this grand space-opera had always been one where the good guys were always surrounded in deathly circumstances, (the in-vogue dark-attitude goes back to the Empire Strikes Back), the franchise always had a measure of freshness and feels of giddy schoolboy excitement of watching big events unfold.

 That was the 70’s (and maybe the 80’s and the 90’s).
-Today, big literally translates into big visual effects – for which Rogue One will get eventual ballot entry in the Oscar race (twice, I think, if you count the Production Design); However, big, clean visual effects – and a grand roaring climax – are a pre-requisite, so the nod and rumble, at least to yours truly, is a moot reference to go ga-ga over.
+Today, big literally translates into big visual effects – for which Rogue One will get eventual ballot entry in the Oscar race (twice, I think, if you count the Production Design).
+However, big, clean visual effects – and a grand roaring climax – are a pre-requisite, so the nod and rumble, at least to yours truly, is a moot reference to go ga-ga over.

 FYI: there is no title scrawl in Rogue One, however, it is premeditated in all other respects – except, of course, character development.